mcnairsa/100-days-of-code/log.md

 ### Day 023/100: 20-10-2024
 **Today's Progress**:
-Decided to give myself a kay off after spending most of the day sorting out an online purchase.
+Decided to give myself a day off after spending most of the day sorting out an online purchase.

 **Thoughts:**